tweedegolf/memory-serve/README.md

         .index_file(Some("/index.html"))
         .into_router();

-    // possible other routes an be added at this point, like API routes let app = Router::new()
+    // possible other routes can be added at this point, like API routes let app = Router::new()
         .merge(memory_router);